 The following factors may increase your chances of developing tooth abscesses:

 - Dry mouth: Having a dry mouth can contribute to the risk of tooth decay, which can cause abscesses.
 Dry mouth can be a side effect of certain medications or aging issues.

 - Diet high in sugar: Frequently consuming foods and drinks rich in sugar such as sweets and sodas can cause dental cavities and turn into dental abscesses.

-- Weakened immune system or autoimmune disorders: Some people with underlying medical issues also may be more susceptible to develop dental abscesses.
+- Weakened immune system or autoimmune disorders: Some people with underlying medical issues also may be more susceptible to developing dental abscesses.
 They include people with autoimmune diseases such as Sjogren’s syndrome and other conditions that weaken the immune system, including diabetes, chemotherapy and post-radiation care, and immunosuppressive therapy.

 Signs and Symptoms of Dental Abscesses